-Michael Jordan's decision to sell Hornets leaves some team decisions in flux
+Michael Jordan's decision to sell the Hornets leaves some team decisions in flux

 “You win with Michael Jordan the player," Van Gundy added.
 “Those type of players will make you elite for a long time.
 You see it with (Nikola) Jokic.
 It’s hard to get those players, and when you do you are set up for a long period of time. ...
 But the Hornets, they missed on a few high draft picks.”

 After finishing 7-59 in the 2011-12 season, the Hornets failed to land the No. 1 pick in the lottery and missed out on star center Anthony Davis.
-Charlotte settled for Michael Kidd-Gilchrist at No. 2, passing on Bradley Beal and Damion Lillard.
+Charlotte chose Michael Kidd-Gilchrist at No. 2, passing on Bradley Beal and Damian Lillard.

-The Hornets also selected Cody Zeller fourth overall in 2013 instead over Giannis Antetokounmpo and Steven Adams, and swung and missed on top 10 picks Frank Kaminsky and Noah Vonleh in 2014 and 2015.
+The Hornets also selected Cody Zeller fourth overall in 2013 over Giannis Antetokounmpo and Steven Adams, and swung and missed on top-10 picks Frank Kaminsky and Noah Vonleh in 2014 and 2015.

 “It’s about the roster, the roster, the roster,” Van Gundy said.
 “The most important person in every organization is the person who picks the players.”